Is Spontaneity Negative or Positive? Unpacking the Complexity of Impulse

 -

 Q: Is spontaneity a sign of mental illness?
 A: Not necessarily.
 While uncontrolled impulsivity can be a symptom of certain mental health conditions, occasional spontaneous acts are a normal part of human experience.
-However, if spontaneity significantly impacts daily life, leading to distress or impairment, seeking professional help is advisable.
+That said, if spontaneity significantly impacts daily life, leading to distress or impairment, seeking professional help is advisable.

 -